How to Help Manage Postpartum Anxiety Using Foods, Vitamins and Herbs

 - Omega 3 Fatty Acids- Help reduce cortisol levels, increase mood, and are great for babies brain development

 There have been studies showing supplementation with a good quality multivitamin helps improve psychological wellbeing.
-In my practice, I generally recommend that moms either continue taking their prenatal vitamin or a good quality multivitamin for 3-4 months postpartum.
+In my practice, I generally recommend that moms either continue taking their prenatal vitamin or a good quality multivitamin for 3-4 months postpartum, or 3-4 months after weaning, which ever comes first.

 As I said previously, these are general suggestions for ways to help manage anxiety naturally.
 All supplementation should be monitored by your Naturopathic Doctor to make sure they are being used in a safe and effective manner.